 The law on health and safety

-The above measures are set out in Part 6 of the Safety, Health and Welfare (General Application) Regulations 2007.
+The law on health and safety for night workers is set out in Part 6 of the Safety, Health and Welfare (General Application) Regulations 2007.

 How to make a complaint

 You must make a complaint within 6 months of the dispute occurring.
-The time limit may be extended for up to 12 months if there was reasonable cause for not bringing the complaint within the first 6 months.
+The time limit may be extended for up to 12 months if there was reasonable cause for the delay.

 The Health and Safety Authority has published a booklet, Guidance for Employers and Employees on Night and Shift Work (pdf).